- What should we bring with us?

 - Why are we closed on Sundays and federal holidays?

 We apologize for the inconvenience.
-Kane'ohe Bay regulations prohibit us from operating any tours or rentals on Sundays or federal holidays.
+Kane'ohe Bay regulations prohibit commercial activity on Sundays or federal holidays.
+And while we ARE NOT a commercial tour operator, we still follow those guidelines.

 - Will we get cold out there?